-(1) An academic assessment or examination that was awarded a fail grade may be repeated twice (cf. provisions governing the Freiversuch option (an examination, which, if failed, is treated as if it had not been taken) in Subsection (4) below).
-If a candidate does not achieve a passing grade in either of the two repeat assessments or examinations, he or she loses the right to be examined in that module (see, however, the provisions in Subsection (2) below).
+- (1) An academic assessment or examination that was awarded a fail grade may be repeated twice (cf. provisions governing failed first attempts (Freiversuch option) in Subsection 4 below).
+If a candidate does not achieve a passing grade in either of the two repeat assessments or examinations, he or she loses the right to be examined in that module (see, however, the provisions in Subsection 2 below).
 If the assessment or examination relates to an elective or mandatory elective module, it may be substituted by an assessment or examination in another elective or mandatory elective module, provided that this latter module is classified as an alternative in the programme-specific study regulations and that academic credit has not already been awarded for similar content.
 If failure to pass an assessment or examination at the third attempt (i.e. second repeat attempt) would lead to the candidate's loss of the right to be examined in the entire degree programme, the assessment or examination shall be conducted by two examiners.
-The provisions of Sections 13(4) and 13(5) notwithstanding, the third attempt at the assessment or examination may, with the consent of the examiners, be conducted as an oral examination.

-(2) In exceptional cases and where reasonable grounds exist, the Examination Board may consent to a fourth attempt (i.e. a third repeat assessment or examination) to be held during the next possible assessment or examination period while taking due account of the time limits specified in Section 14(2).
-Reasonable grounds are considered to exist particularly in cases in which the student has successfully completed all other academic assessments and examinations during the degree programme with the exception of the one assessment or examination for which he or she is applying for a third repeat attempt.

-(3) The provisions governing repeat attempts at completing a Bachelor's or Master's thesis are set out in Section 23.
+The provisions of Sections 13(4) and 13(5) notwithstanding, the third attempt at the assessment or examination may, if so agreed with the examiners and the candidate, be conducted as an oral examination. - (2) In exceptional cases and where reasonable grounds exist, the Examination Board may consent to a fourth attempt (i.e. a third repeat assessment or examination) to be held during the next possible assessment or examination period while taking due account of the time limits specified in Section 14(2).
+Reasonable grounds are considered to exist particularly in cases in which the student has successfully completed all other academic assessments and examinations during the degree programme with the exception of the one assessment or examination for which he or she is applying for a third repeat attempt. - (3) The provisions governing repeat attempts at completing a Bachelor's or Master's thesis are set out in Section 23.